spiermar/node-stack-convert/README.md

 ### Live Flame Graphs

 The tool can be used to generate input for live flame graphs by adding a time dimension to the output.
-In this case, the input file must be the multiline perf record output, not the folded/collapsed stacks, since those do not contain timestamps.
+In this case, the input file must be the multiline perf script output, not the folded/collapsed stacks, since those do not contain timestamps.

 ```
 $ stackconvert --live perf.data > perf.json